CptJudas/nemos/readme.md

 Script Deck: Launch, schedule, and monitor your favorite scripts (AHK, Bash, PowerShell) from a central UI.

+Utilites: Right now focused on stripping url and texts for web filter entries

-Container Control: A visual interface to manage Docker containers and Docker Compose stacks.
+Container Control: A visual interface to manage Docker containers and Docker Compose stacks running on the NemOS system

 Markdown Vault: Your own personal wiki with support for Mermaid diagrams and syntax highlighting, versioned with Git.

 System Monitor: View real-time CPU, RAM, disk, and network statistics with configurable alerts.

 Network Toolkit: A suite of tools including an IP scanner, DNS lookup, and a traceroute visualizer.

+Asset Library: Upload and organize project files

+Reverse Proxy Manager: Handle reverse proxy

+AI Prompt Studio: A web UI for running local AI models (not included in deployment)

+Desktop: Links to stand-alone kasm desktop docker container (not included in deployment)

 Technical Stack
 Frontend: A reactive, modular framework (Vue.js or Svelte) styled with Tailwind CSS.